glenlong/wedding/src/content/posts/wedding-speech-hollywood-guide.md

 **But how does this help when writing a wedding speech?**

-Well, if for instance the groom is infamous for getting himself into all sorts of trouble, his best man could tell it as a *Man vs. Himself* story, i.e. the groom is his own worst enemy but finally someone (his bride) has come to save him from himself.
+Well, if for instance the Groom is infamous for getting himself into all sorts of trouble, his Best Man could tell it as a *Man vs. Himself* story, i.e. the Groom is his own worst enemy but finally someone (his Bride) has come to save him from himself.

-Or if the groom pursued his future bride for many months before finally winning her heart, he could fashion his groom speech as a *Triumph Over Adversity* tale.
+Or if the Groom pursued his future Bride for many months before finally winning her heart, he could fashion his Groom speech as a *Triumph Over Adversity* tale.

-Or if the father-of-the-bride was widely known to have disapproved of some of his daughter's previous boyfriends, he could spin his wedding speech as a tongue-in-cheek *Good vs Evil* story where he is heroically 'fighting off' unsuitable suitors.
+Or if the father-of-the-Bride was widely known to have disapproved of some of his daughter's previous boyfriends, he could spin his wedding speech as a tongue-in-cheek *Good vs Evil* story where he is heroically 'fighting off' unsuitable suitors.

 ## Ingredient #4: A Strong Opening